 The idea for a Zoo started in 1955 when a duck pond was built in Thompson park, located on the north side of Amarillo.
 Shortly afterwards in 1957, other barnyard exhibits were added utilizing a storybook theme for exhibit construction.
 It was called "Children's Story Land Zoo."
 It was comprised of about 25 barnyard animals and occupied an area of 2.5 acres.
 The exhibit themes included Willie the Whale, Mouse Town, Indian Teepee and Three Men in a Tub.
 The "Mountain" was the original main entrance and featured the Seven Dwarfs Mine.

 The population and variety of animals was expanded over the years to include coyotes, monkeys, bears, and other species of native and exotic wildlife.
 A children's playground petting zoo, and other features were added as various groups became interested and demand increased.

-Since then the Zoo has continued to expand and improve.
-In 2006 the Cat Management Building was constructed and now houses several cat species including African lions, Bengal tigers, bobcats, and servals.
-A new Herpetarium housing over 26 exhibits with indigenous and exotic reptiles and amphibians opened its doors in the fall of 2009.
-The latest addition was the Zoo's 3600 square foot multipurpose Education Center.
-In addition to classroom space, the Education Center also houses the Zoo's extensive education animal collection as well as exhibits and office space.
+The Zoo has continued to expand and improve.
+In 2006, the Cat Management Building was constructed and houses four cat species.
+The Herpetarium opened in 2009 and houses 26 exhibits with indigenous and exotic reptiles and amphibians.
+In 2013, the Zoo's 3600 square foot multipurpose Education Center opened.
+In addition to classroom space, the Education Center also houses the Zoo's education animal collection as well as exhibits and office space.

 With over 200,000 visitors annually the Zoo continues to grow and provide visitors and residents of the Panhandle a family destination where they can learn and experience the animal world.